EdouardDidier/3DGameEngine/README.md

 The project allow to create simple scene made of loaded 3D object that can be animated.

 We can apply material to these objects.
 Materials are made of textures and support normal mapping and displacement mapping for an enhanced 3D effect.
-_Example of material with normal map and displacement map :_
+See example of material with normal map and displacement map :
 ![](docs/ExampleNormalDispMap.png)

 The engine support various type of light such as directional, point and spot.
-_Example of spot light :_
+See example of spot light :
 ![](docs/ExampleSpotLight.png)

 The engine support simple shadow maps.
-_Example of shadow :_
+See example of shadow :
 ![](docs/ExampleShadow.png)

-Quick demonstration:
+Quick demonstration :
 ![](docs/demo.gif)

 ## Dependencies